Growing as a Disciple course

 The introductions to the sessions, which give more detail as to the content and aim for each session, can be found by clicking here - Summary of sessions

 The course is usually run consecutively on a weekday or evening, but sessions can be combined for five Saturday mornings, or a mixture of these formats.
-The course co-ordinator, Janet Glover, is willing to discuss the pros and cons of these different ways if the course is being run in a particular parish.
+Please do contact us to discuss the pros and cons of these different ways if the course is being run in a particular parish.

 Each participant has a course book with all the notes.
 The sessions are a mixture of input and discussion, either as a whole group, or in smaller groups.
 As a participant you are encouraged to go over the session at home and read ahead in the notes for some sessions.
 The more you are able to do this the more you will get out of the course, but we also understand the pressures on your time in daily life.

 We ask everyone, including facilitators, to participate respectfully and sensitively.
-Because the experience of faith and life that you bring to the course is an important contribution to the learning of the group we encourage commitment to the whole course and limited the groups to 10 people to enable good discussion.
+Because the experience of faith and life that you bring to the course is an important contribution to the learning of the group we encourage commitment to the whole course and keep the groups quite small to enable good discussion.

 The diocese is underwriting the cost of this course and is providing all the resources, training and help for facilitators, who are usually LLMs (Readers) or clergy.
 There are two facilitators per group so as to ensure that no session needs to be cancelled.

 The course is being run in various venues across the diocese, either for a particular parish or in a deanery or in the diocesan office in Ely.
 It depends on where the interest is.
 Most courses run either in the autumn or post Easter as travel is easier then, particularly in the more rural parts of the diocese.
 At least once a year we will try to run a group in Ely and one in the Cambridge area.
 For up to date information on courses currently being planned please contact